25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_API.md

 2. The above command scaffolds these files and folder (Check [Core Project Structure](./ASP_NET_Core.md#aspnet-core-project-structure.md)):
    - `Controller/`
    - `Properties/launchSettings.json`: Visual Studio will use the profiles defined here to run the project
-   - `appsettings.json`: Application configuration file, it store details such as database connection strings, API keys, etc.
+   - `appsettings.json`: Application configuration file, it store details such as database connection strings, API keys, etc...
    - `[project name].csproj`: Defines how the project will be built
    - `Program.cs`: Entry point of the .NET Core applications.
-Host configuration.
+Host configuration
    - `Startup.cs`: Configures services and application request pipelines (middle-ware)
      - `public IConfiguration Configuration { get; }`: Read configuration settings from multiple sources like `appsettings.json`, Environment variables, files...